Types of Paralysis - Quadriplegia (Tetraplegia) and Paraplegia

 Spinal Cord Injury Overview

-When a person suffers a spinal cord injury, information traveling along the spinal cord below the level of injury will be either completely or partially isolated from the brain, resulting in tetraplegia (quadriplegia) or paraplegia.
+When a person suffers a spinal cord injury, information traveling along the spinal cord below the level of injury will be either completely or partially isolated from the brain.
+This results in a condition called tetraplegia (quadriplegia) or paraplegia.

-Following a spinal cord injury the body will still be attempting to send messages from below the level of injury to the brain known as sensory messages via sensory pathways ascending the spinal cord.
-The brain will also still be attempting to send messages downwards to the muscles throughout the body via descending pathways, known as motor messages.
+Following a spinal cord injury the body will still be attempting to send messages from below the level of injury to the brain through the spinal cord known as sensory messages via sensory pathways (ascending tracts).
+The brain will also still be attempting to send messages from the brain to muscles throughout the body through the spinal cord via motor pathways (descending tracts).
 These messages however will be blocked by the damage in the spinal cord at the level of injury.
 Peripheral nerves joining the spinal cord above the level of spinal cord injury will be unaffected and continue to work as normal sending and receiving messages via the spinal cord to and from the brain.

 Quadriplegia / Tetraplegia